General Concepts (with a time dependent problem)

 A Nonlinear Time Dependent Problem

-As a second example we will study the Forchheimer problem [Kie15] which is a scalar, nonlinear parabolic equation \begin{equation} \partial_tu - \nabla\cdot K(\nabla u)\nabla u = f \end{equation} where the diffusion tensor is given by \begin{equation} K(\nabla u) = \frac{2}{1+\sqrt{1+4|\nabla u|}} \end{equation} and \(f=f(x,t)\) is some time dependent forcing term.
-On the boundary we prescribe Neumann boundary as before and initial conditions \(u=u_0\).
+As a final example in this section we will study the Forchheimer problem [Kie15] which is a scalar, nonlinear parabolic equation \begin{equation} \partial_tu - \nabla\cdot K(\nabla u)\nabla u = f \end{equation} where the diffusion tensor is given by \begin{equation} K(\nabla u) = \frac{2}{1+\sqrt{1+4|\nabla u|}} \end{equation} and \(f=f(x,t)\) is some time dependent forcing term.
+On the boundary we prescribe Neumann boundary and initial conditions \(u=u_0\).

 \begin{equation} \begin{split} \int_{\Omega} \frac{u^{n+1}-u^n}{\Delta t} \varphi + \frac{1}{2}K(\nabla u^{n+1}) \nabla u^{n+1} \cdot \nabla \varphi \ + \frac{1}{2}K(\nabla u^n) \nabla u^n \cdot \nabla \varphi v\ dx \\ - \int_{\Omega} \frac{1}{2}(f(x,t^n)+f(x,t^n+\Delta t) \varphi\ dx - \int_{\partial \Omega} \frac{1}{2}(g(x,t^n)+g(x,t^n+\Delta t)) v\ ds = 0. \end{split} \end{equation}